 6. Kendra Scott, founder and CEO of Kendra Scott

-“Many people think it’s a mark of vulnerability, but the biggest mark of strength is requesting help.
-Because People naturally desire to help other people” Kendra told Entrepreneurs in 2015.
+“Many people think it’s a mark of vulnerability, but the biggest mark of strength is requesting help because People naturally desire to help other people” Kendra told Entrepreneur in 2015.

 Success Tips from Female Founders:

-- Join the best network for female founders and female investors at founded by Rose Vitale, a successful entrepreneur and supporter of female-owned businesses, mentor and female angel investor.
+- Join the best network for female founders and female investors and founded by Rose Vitale, a successful entrepreneur and supporter of female-owned businesses, mentor and female angel investor.